Payment Hub

 Examples of ACH Transactions

 ACH payment transfers are divided into two categories.
 ACH debit transactions take money from your account and make it available to you.
-You may use ACH credit transactions to send money to other banks (either your own or to others).
+You may use the ACH system to send money to other banks (either your own or to others).
 Here are two real-world examples of how they work.

 • Recurring Bill Payments – Customers who pay a business on a regular basis (for example, their insurance provider or mortgage lender) may choose to enroll in recurring payments.
 This allows businesses to start ACH debits at each billing cycle, taking money directly from the customer's account.